devAerae/ColHelper/README.md

 [Download](https://github.com/GyuminKim29/ColHelper/releases/tag/v1.1)
 ### How to use

+>Please save your GD data before using this program...

 1. **Close 'Geometry Dash'**
 1. run `main.py` or `ColHelper.exe`
 2. Choose one of these functions